LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This rule in combination with 4 and 6 helps create clean code that's easy to audit for humans and tool-based analysis.
 Readable code is considerably easier to make secure and maintain.
 A simple control flow can reveal logic errors that otherwise could have remained hidden.
-Basically, the rule aims to make your control flow as explicit as possible.
+Basically, the rule aims to make control flow as explicit as possible especially for static analyzers.
+If a static analyzer is unable to understand the control flow NASA says to rewrite to code so that it is understandable.
-To help facilitate a simple control flow, NASA bans the usage of goto, setjmp, longjmp, and recursion.
+To accomplish this goal, NASA bans the usage of goto, setjmp, longjmp, and recursion.
 Additionally, NASA is perfectly okay with multiple exit points from a function.
 They say a single exit point can simplify control flow, but an early exit can often times be the more simple solution.
 Such cases would be validation of parameters or abiding by the fail fast principle.

 #### Break & Continue
-From what I saw, NASA did not say anything about break or continue statements.
+From what I read, NASA did not say anything about break or continue statements.
+Now of course breaks are completely fine in switch cases it is more so its usage in loops that are of concern.
+MISRA C 2004 states a rule that bans continue and rescinded a rule banning break, but this was made in 2004.
-These two statements are strictly limited to loops, so they are not as devious as goto or setjmp/longjmp although poor usage can effectively be treated as a goto.
+These two statements are strictly limited to loops, so they are not as devious as goto or setjmp/longjmp.
+They act as a shortcut to end the loop or start a new iteration, so their effect on flow are understood.
+Of course like any tool it can be abused to make unreadable code.
 This is especially true when they are used in nested conditionals in a single loop like so.
 ```
 #include <stdio.h>